isomerpages/sfa-foodsecurity/_get-involved/share-your-ideas.md

 Public engagements for the Lim Chu Kang Master Plan have concluded.

-If you have further ideas on transforming Lim Chu Kang into Singapore's core agri-food hub or on how to enhance our food security, please submit them via this feedback form: <https://sfa.gov.sg/feedback>
+If you have further ideas on transforming Lim Chu Kang into Singapore's core agri-food hub or on how to enhance our food security, please submit them via this [feedback form](https://sfa.gov.sg/feedback).